How to manage secrets

 2. In the side menu, select Secret Management > Secrets.

-1. In the From drop-down menu, select the initial version you want to use for comparison.
+6. In the From drop-down menu, select the initial version you want to use for comparison.

-Change a secret's access keys
+Change access keys for a secret

 2. In the side menu, select Secret Management > Secrets.

-View a secret's error history
+View error history for a secret

 You can view the error history of a secret by going to Grid Menu > DevOps Secret Manager > Secret Management > Secrets.